 The primary source for issues with time and attendance is usually people.
 People by nature are imperfect, often anxious, and sometimes dishonest.
 With that being said, there will be some common hurdles you’ll need to overcome on your way to smart time clock integration.

 No one, whether an entry-level employee or CEO, likes to feel spied on.
 Employees accustomed to manually reporting their own hours might show resistance to a technologically accurate time clock.
-Since time clocks are typically seen as more beneficial to an employer rather than an employee, many employees may deem them unnecessary.
+Since online employee time tracking solutions are typically seen as more beneficial to an employer rather than an employee, many employees may deem them unnecessary.
 Luckily, there are several ways to deal with this issue.

 First, you should create a time and attendance policy for your business.
 Once crafted, have your employees read and sign it as part of the onboarding process.
 During this time, you should try to alleviate employee concerns.
 You can do this by communicating some of the benefits of using time clock software such as accurate paychecks.